-- Students are accepted to graduate study in education as either graduate degree students or as graduate nondegree students.
-Graduate non-degree students do not seek a master's degree at Francis Marion University but wish to take courses for professional growth, personal enrichment, certification, certification upgrade, or recertification. - 2.
-Changing from non-degree to degree status: If the student later chooses to become an M.Ed. degree seeker, a new application must be filed with the Graduate Office, indicating the program selected and following all admission requirements as delineated in this catalog.
-No more than 12 hours of coursework earned while in non-degree status can be applied to the Master's degree program chosen.
+- Students are accepted to graduate study in education as either graduate degree students or as graduate non-degree students.
+Graduate non-degree students do not seek a master's degree at FMU but wish to take courses for professional growth, personal enrichment, certification, certification upgrade, or recertification. - 2.
+Changing from non-degree to degree status: If the student later chooses to become a M.Ed./M.A.T. degree seeker, a new application must be filed with the Graduate Office, indicating the program selected and following all admission requirements as delineated in this catalog.
+No more than 12 hours of coursework earned while in non-degree status can be applied to the master's degree program chosen.
 The School of Education will determine whether any coursework taken is appropriate to apply to a degree program.
-Only those courses deemed appropriate will be applied to a Master's degree. - 3.
-Applicants seeking the M.A.T. degree may not use this mechanism (changing from non-degree status to degree seeking status) but must enter the M.A.T. program initially as "degree-seeking," Graduate Degree Status: M.A.T. - 4..
-M.A.T. students are expected to seek full admission prior to initiation of coursework.
+Only those courses deemed appropriate will be applied to a master's degree.